Skip to main content

 You can't afford closing costs.

 Typically, closing costs are paid upfront.
 No matter how much money you'll be saving on your payments, you'll need to have cash in hand to pay for the closing.
-It’s possible to roll those costs into the mortgage itself, but now you're borrowing more money and looking at higher payments.
+It’s possible to roll those costs into the mortgage itself, but in that scenario you're borrowing more money and looking at higher payments.

 Your credit isn't great.